aabbtree77/aabbtree77.github.io/about/about.md

 Optimization of the fluid flow which was implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid cloud (INRIA) via the Scilab-to-Java bridge managed by Fabien Viale.
 The optimization involved kriging and CMA-ES as the meta-optimizer of the expected multi-point improvement whose MC integration I sped up with a specialized unscented transform.
 See the [slides](https://github.com/aabbtree77/aabbtree77.github.io/blob/main/pdfs/optimization2012.pdf).

 This was a special time as new French cloud computing networks were emerging.
-It took some effort to run the code on the PACA cloud, but once the project ended, we all got disconnected, including the project leader Rodolphe Le Riche.
+It took some effort to learn how to run the code on the PACA cloud, but once the project ended, we all got disconnected, including the project leader Rodolphe Le Riche.

 <br>